golfomania/PowerShell_OutlookCalendarEventsWidget/README.md

 # PowerShell Outlook Calendarevents Widget
-List the next events in my Outlook calendar of today as "quick and dirty" widget on my side screen.
+This script list the next events in my Outlook calendar of today.
+I use it as "quick and dirty" widget on my side screen, because Microsoft is not having widgets at the moment.

 ## Status
 Working.